MonaHasanin/example-app/README.md

         create registration and login system for admins with email verification.

-login/register by login for admins only to go to admin panel and if it's user they go to main web show the full name of the user at the top right and top left of the admin panel on all pages.
+login/register -By Verifying the email address in thier mail- by login for admins only to go to admin panel and if it's user they go to main web.

+show the full name of the user at the top right and top left of the admin panel on all pages.

     Home Page (Drink Menu):